Smart Kids, Unacceptable Reading Scores

 In 1995, Pulitzer-prize winning historian David McCullough went before the Senate Education Committee in support of a bill sponsored by Lamar Alexander and Ted Kennedy intended to improve the teaching and learning of history.
 McCullough gave a scathing attack on the state of textbooks, but cited Hakim's book as an exception: "Joy Hakim's new... multi-volume History of the United States is superb.
 But others are dismal almost beyond describing."

-Since this time, Joy and her books have garnered numerous awards and accolades.
-Among her achievements, she was honored with the Smith College Medal: awarded for achievements as author of innovative textbooks.
+Joy and her books have garnered numerous awards and accolades.
+She was honored with the Smith College Medal: awarded for achievements as author of innovative textbooks.

 • 2003 Matrix Foundation: Edith Workman Award